 From the makers of Burp Suite: a set of free, high-quality labs (currently around 7–8) on LLM attacks, including indirect prompt injection that chains into full web-application exploits.
 The labs run on a genuine LLM and are excellent — but they assume web-pentest fluency and Burp, and they sit inside a much larger web-security syllabus rather than a prompt-injection curriculum.

 Verdict: Use PortSwigger to chain LLM injection into full web-app exploits with Burp Suite.
-Choose PromptTrace for a browser-only, prompt-injection-focused curriculum that shows the assembled prompt stack and covers defense, with no Burp or web-pentest background needed.
+Choose PromptTrace for a browser-only, prompt-injection-focused curriculum that exposes assembled prompt layers and analyzes defenses, with no Burp or web-pentest background needed.

 Learn Prompting and HackAPrompt